AIPowerGrid/AIPG-Paper-Wallet/README.md

     they might record the private key you generated.

  5) BIP38 most likely will not work on mobile devices due to hardware limitations.

+# AI Power Grid Paper Wallet Generator
+JavaScript Client-Side AIPG Wallet Generator

+Instructions:

+Download and run aipg-paper-wallet.html

+Print wallet and keep private key secure!

+Now AIPG addresses and their corresponding private key can be conveniently generated in a web browser.

+The AI Power GRID - AIPG project (aipowergrid.io) provides an all-in-one HTML document with embedded JavaScript/Css/Images.
+The JavaScript is readable not minified and contains no XMLHttpRequest's (no AJAX).
+The benefit of this technique is you can load the JavaScript locally and trust that the JavaScript did not change after being loaded.

+Please send DONATIONS for this project to Bitcoin Address (original developer):
+1NiNja1bUmhSoTXozBRBEtR8LeF9TGbZBN

 Notice of Copyrights and Licenses: